antoniocaruso/solar_energy_calculator/README.md

 More in-depth customization
 ==========================
-You can create a much more customized model than would be possible with the command-line application by directly implementing your own OpenMDAO model that uses the components in `solar.py`.
+You can create a much more customized model than what is provided in the notebook by directly implementing your own OpenMDAO model that uses the components in `solar.py`.
 For example, see `greenhouse.py`, which implements a load component with temperature logic, time-of-day logic, etc. The data source component that parses the NREL data also provides solar cell temperature, wind speed values, solar irradiance, and hour of day information that can be used to describe transient power loads.

 Some background on my motivations: I have a few acres of land with decent line-of-sight to the sun, and (despite the sometimes difficult Great Lakes climate) I have ideas for a couple of different solar electric projects that can be informed by this model: